SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 5. All of the merged pull requests are collected together into a ‘release’.
 This contains many pull requests.
 Before we launch a release we also test the release itself- to check that all of the PRs are interacting together ok.
 6. The release is eventually adopted by all of the OFN instances.

 ## 1- Introduction
 Testing is a process of ensuring that new code is working correctly before it gets added to the master code.
 If the new code isn't thoroughly tested, it's likely that little or large errors will get into the software and cause malfunctions and problems for users.

 When developers finish developing a feature (or a fix to a bug) they'll put their new code into a staging server.
 This is a website that looks just like the OFN, but it's full of fake data that you can play around with, without any repercussions.
 The staging server is where you do testing.
 To assist in your testing, it's good to have some enterprises setup on staging, so you can test the software while doing usual tasks that enterprises commonly do on the site.
 We call those data "seeds data".
 If when testing you feel like there are some basic fake data missing, you can create an issue in Github to ask to add them.

+## Get setup to test
+You'll need to have login details for the staging server that you'll be testing on.
+It's good to have both a Super Admin login and regular user logins.

+## Stage a PR on a staging server
 When a developer asks you to test something, they'll give you a link to the Pull Request (PR) and "assign" yourself to that PR.
 You can also yourself check the "Testing" column in the [Zenhub delivery pipeline board](https://github.com/openfoodfoundation/openfoodnetwork/#boards?repos=6257856) and assign yourself to the next PR available.
-You will find in the PR last comments the link to the staging server where the PR have been deployed.
+You will find in the PR's last comments the link to the staging server where the PR have been deployed (for example http://staging.openfoodnetwork.org.au)

+## What to test
 This PR should contain a description of 'what to test'.
 In this section developers should have detailed:
 - A description of the desired new behaviour (you can also find it in the connected issue)
 - A description of what the 'acceptability criteria' are (also in the connected issue)